-This is a library/helper mod designed to offload redundant code from other mods (mainly my own) into a central place, and also to act as a general "helper" mod for users to help manage their mods or search for other mods.
+This is a library/helper mod designed to offload code from other mods (mainly my own) into a central place, and therefore avoid redundancy.
+It also acts as a general "helper" mod for users to manage their mod lists or search for other mods.

 See the wiki page for feature overviews.